natandiasm/speedpipe-etl/README.md

 # SpeedPipe ETL

-SpeedPipe ETL is a gem to build data pipelines in a simple and fast way.
+SpeedPipe ETL is a gem, with online logs, to build data pipelines in a simple and fast way.

-## Get Start
+## Get started

 SpeedPipe is a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language), because of that, it's very simple to do something, just create a new file and call the specific functions.